kubernetes/website/content/en/docs/concepts/cluster-administration/networking.md

 {{< feature-state state="alpha" >}}
 {{< warning >}}Kubernetes' implementation of dual-stack networking is in flux.
 You may well find that the design is changed in future releases.{{< /warning >}}

-IPv4/IPv6 dual stack enabled Kubernetes clusters allow the assignment of both IPv4 and IPv6 addresses simultaneously which enables the following capabilities:
+If you enable IPv4/IPv6 dual stack networking for you Kubernetes cluster, the cluster will support simultaneous assignment of both IPv4 and IPv6 addresses.
+Building on that, you get extra capabilities:

    * Awareness of multiple IPv4/IPv6 address assignments per Pod
-   * Native IPv4-to-IPv4 in parallel with IPv6-to-IPv6 communications to, from, and within a cluster
+   * Native IPv4-to-IPv4 in parallel with IPv6-to-IPv6 communications to, from, and within your cluster

 Details on the implementation of this feature may be found in the [IPv4/IPv6 dual stack KEP](https://github.com/kubernetes/enhancements/blob/master/keps/sig-network/20180612-ipv4-ipv6-dual-stack.md)

 ### Supported Features

-Enabling IPv4/IPv6 dual stack on a Kubernetes cluster enables the following features:
+Enabling IPv4/IPv6 dual stack on your Kubernetes cluster provides the following features:

    * Dual stack Pod networking (multi-IP Pod)
    * Kubenet multi address family support (IPv4 and IPv6)
-   * Egress Pod Internet routing via IPv4/IPv6 addresses
+   * Pod egress routing to the internet via IPv4 and IPv6

 ### Prerequisites